Metrics

 chan | string |

-Log channel to use to emit metrics.
-Defaults to 'metrics'. |
+Log channel to use to emit metrics if using SenseLogs.
+Defaults to 'dbmetrics'. |

 dimensions | array |